 In 2005, Act 1426 established the Academic Facilities Distress Program to provide the state with a mechanism to intervene when districts do not provide adequate academic facilities or comply with facilities rules.
-Facilities distress is one of two state programs (the other is fiscal distress) used to identify, correct, or sanction a district or school that has not maintained the health and safety of its academic facilities.
+Facilities distress is used to identify, correct, or sanction a district or school that has not maintained the health and safety of its academic facilities.
 Although schools or districts placed in facilities distress are given opportunities to address academic facilities issues, the facilities distress program allows the state to exert control over a noncompliant school or district by enforcing statutes regarding construction, health, safety, and other standards.